 When you need a meal in minutes, it doesn’t get much simpler than popping some gluten-free bread into the toaster to create avocado toast!
 Add extra protein by topping with a hardboiled egg.
 I usually have them in my refrigerator for easy grab-and-go, but you can always fire up the stove to quickly boil a batch.
 If you can’t be bothered with peeling the shells, try these neat shell-less silicone hardboiled egg cookers!

 Pancakes For Dinner!

 Pasta With Sauce and Cheese

 I always have gluten-free pasta and marinara sauce in the pantry.
 Plus, I keep mozzarella cheese in the freezer.
 If you have those three ingredients then you can throw a basic dinner together in minutes.
 Cook the pasta, stir in the sauce, top with cheese to melt, serve with some veggies, and bang — dinner in 15 minutes!

 As long as you have a can of tune in the pantry — and a few extra add-ins — then you can make your own tuna salad.
 Check out my recipe and serve on a bed of greens.
 Jazz the plate up with lightly steamed green beans, black olives, and a creamy mustard vinaigrette.

 You can usually find a store-bought chicken at a grocery store somewhere near you … and for just a few dollars.
 Sure, you can simply slice and serve.
 But spice things up by cutting the chicken into chunks and using it to make my chicken and broccoli stir fry!

-Lately, I’ve been keeping some haloumi cheese in the fridge — check the expiration date it lasts a while in the fridge.
+Lately, I’ve been keeping some haloumi cheese in the fridge — always check the expiration date but it lasts a while in the fridge.
 Lightly fry up the cheese and toss it with baby lettuce, avocado, nuts or chopped fruit and a light vinaigrette.